 A typical quote from a senior business representative on one of Mark's projects:

-Guy Robertson, senior business representative and ambassador user for the Rural Payments Agency during a period of dramatic change to farming subsidies.
+Guy Robertson, ambassador user for the Rural Payments Agency during a period of dramatic change to farming subsidies.
 As part of the team, Mark analysed and defined the requirements and designed the overall solution architecture, with Guy as the user requirements representative:

 I am continually proud of E-Calc and how we delivered an excellent system that staff across the country were pleased to use.
 As someone who had never helped develop one before, you and your team were great with me